 vomiting without diarrhea should not be treated with antibiotics.

-these antibiotics are listed below.
-For ordinary TD, antibiotics and antimotility agents may be stopped when normal stools resume.
+(Zithromax) in the doses listed below.
+For ordinary TD, antibiotics may be stopped when normal stools resume.

 |watery stool without